FabricMC/fabric-docs/develop/blocks/first-block.md

 ## Preparing Your Blocks Class {#preparing-your-blocks-class}

-If you've completed the [Creating Your First Item](../items/first-item) page, this process will feel extremely familiar - you will need to create a method that registers your block, and it's block item.
+If you've completed the [Creating Your First Item](../items/first-item) page, this process will feel extremely familiar - you will need to create a method that registers your block, and its block item.

 You should put this method in a class called `ModBlocks` (or whatever you want to name it).